General Inferential Limits Under Differential and Pufferfish Privacy: Introduction

 The current work takes multiple steps toward the resolution of these debates by examining DP via the lens of imprecise probabilities (IP).
 Our focus is restricted to two important flavors of DP: 1) the classic notion of pure $\epsilon$-differential privacy ($\epsilon$-DP) \cite{dwork2006calibrating}, and 2) Pufferfish privacy \cite{kifer2014pufferfish}, a conceptually-distinct variant of $\epsilon$-DP that is showing semantic promise (see e.g. \cite{jarmin2023depth}).
 We begin by describing $\epsilon$-DP as a Lipschitz continuity condition (\sectionref{sec:background}).
 This description enables the interpretation of $\epsilon$-DP as an \emph{interval of measures} \citep{derobertis1981bayesian} induced by the data-release mechanism (\sectionref{sec:DPIoM}).
 From here, we derive some implications of this interpretation on the problem of statistical inference using privacy-protected data releases.
 These results concern the probability model of the observable privatised data (\sectionref{sec:marginal}), as well as frequentist hypothesis testing (\sectionref{sec:frequentist}) and Bayesian posterior inference (\sectionref{sec:Bayesian}) using these data.
 Next we turn to address Pufferfish privacy (\sectionref{sec:pufferfish}) -- showing that it too can be described as a Lipschitz continuity condition -- and discuss its semantic interpretation as limits to frequentist and Bayesian inferences in an analogous manner (\sectionref{sec:pufferfish-IP}).
 Further, we link Pufferfish to another IP object: the density ratio neighbourhood (Theorem~\ref{thm:pufferfish-drn}).
-These results establish bounds on key inferential objects while having general validity under mild assumptions about the data model, the privacy mechanism, and (when applicable) the analyst's prior.
+The results in Sections~\ref{sec:marginal}-\ref{sec:pufferfish-IP} establish bounds on key inferential objects while having general validity under mild assumptions about the data model, the privacy mechanism, and (when applicable) the analyst's prior. \sectionref{secTight} demonstrates that these results are optimal in the sense that the bounds we obtain are pointwise tight. \sectionref{sec:discussion} concludes the paper with a discussion.

-Within the current literature on DP, studies that leverage tools from IP are sparse at best.
-We mention two branches of work that are known to us.
-In \cite{li2022local}, the authors propose novel definitions of local differential privacy using the language of belief functions, and in subsequent work examine constraints on DP mechanisms as belief revision and updating \cite{liu2023two}.
-Secondly, \cite{komarova2020identification} examines the issue of partial identification in inference from privacy-protected data, where in certain situations the identification set can be described with a belief function.
-The goals and approaches undertaken by the current paper are substantially different from these existing lines of work.